Economy of Portugal: Employment and wages

 Maria da Conceição Cerdeira, one of the authors of a published research study made by the Lisbon School of Economics and Management (ISEG), explained that "in a generic way, there is not a high intensity of work, or a great psychological pressure" in Portugal, for the mass of common ordinary workers, unlike what happens in Northern Europe or North America.
 Less pressure does not mean, however, a better job.
 The last European survey of workers, published in 2007 and which formed the basis of this 2009 research study showed that Portugal is the 5th European country with lower quality of work.
 A study conducted by Harvard Business School, including 9 EU member-countries, also revealed that Portugal had the 2nd worst managers in that universe, just above Greece, and below Ireland, Poland, Italy, UK, France, Germany and Sweden.

 The first quarter of 2013 marked a new unemployment rate record for Portugal, as it reached 17.8 per cent—up from 16.9 per cent in the previous quarter—and the government predicted an 18.5 per cent unemployment rate in 2014.

 Since 2011, the year when Troika arrived to Portugal to apply the bailout program, around 300,000-360,000 people have left the country, many of them qualified young people.

 In 2014, unemployment was at 13.9%.
 Around 70,000 jobs were created while 59,000 people became unavailable to work either due to not finding employment for a long time or emigration.
 The number of part-time employees who are considered under-employed and as such, would like to work more hours per day, is at 251,700 people while 240,300 people are currently inactive (not working, or studying).
 The Portuguese Central Bank has stated that one third of jobs created are intern-ships by the IEFP public institute.

 Wages

-The minimum monthly wage in Portugal is 760 euros (from January 1, 2023), having been previously set at 665 euros.
-This minimum wage was established in January 2021, having previously been raised from 580 euros in 2018.
+The minimum monthly wage in Portugal is 870 euros (from January 1, 2025), having been previously set at 820 euros.
+The current minimum wage was established in December 2024, with the goal of reaching at least 1000 euros by 2028.
 The minimum wage has been increasing since 2015, where it stood at 505 euros.
-The average gross wage is 1018 euros (US$1378, nearly the same as Poland and Croatia), and the average net wage is 805 euros (US$1090).
+The average gross wage is 1741 euros (US$2007, nearly the same as the Czech Republic and Estonia), and the average net wage is 1281 euros (US$1477).
 All wages are paid 14 times a year, twelve monthly salary payments plus one month's pay in the form of a Christmas bonus and one month for a holiday bonus.

+The Portuguese minimum wage, according to article 273 of the Labor Code, is set after dialogue and negotiations in the Permanent Social Conciliation Commission, whose value includes the Government and the Employers' Confederations and Trade Union Confederations.
+Minimum and average monthly wages by population employed by others, after income taxes: